 Find more statistics at Statista

-Without proper video moderation, harmful, illegal, or offensive content can spread unchecked, damaging user trust and a platform’s reputation.
-Research also shows that exposure to violent or harmful content can reduce empathy and increase aggression, anger, and violent behavior.
 Watching unmoderated video content is like drinking water from an unfiltered source – the more you consume, the higher the risk of exposure to harmful elements.
 Just as contaminated water can lead to physical illness, repeated exposure to violent, misleading, or harmful videos can negatively impact mental health, distorting perceptions of reality and increasing aggressive tendencies.
+Video moderation is especially important for protecting vulnerable groups, such as children, from exposure to inappropriate or harmful content.

 If you run a platform with user-generated videos, ensuring safe, compliant, and appropriate content is not just an option – it’s a necessity.
 But video content moderation is far more complex than moderating images or text.
 This article explores what video moderation is, how it works, and why it’s critical for digital platforms running user generated content.